ICMLAnonymousSubmission/T-REX/README.md

 #### Precision

-Calculate Precision between the predicted attention map and ground truth.
+Calculate the Precision between the predicted attention map and ground truth.

 This metric could also be used with ModelEvaluationCallback to calculate Precision after each training epoch.